 (Arris TG3482G using the

-That kind of puts Netgear's marketing hype into perspective.
+That kind of puts Netgear's marketing hype ("3X faster than 11ac") into perspective.

 802.11ad may take hold in very specialized situations, but unless the range issue is

 addressed, 802.11ad will absolutely NOT become a replacement for wifi for